An Introduction to String Diagrams for Computer Scientists: The Case for String Diagrams

-In the same way, we can reason by induction on programs, precisely in virtue of the specification of their syntax via a grammar.
-For example, we can prove that a property $P$ holds for the programs of the language specified by the grammar~\eqref{eq:proggrammar} by induction as follows: first, we show that $P$ holds for $skip$, $ x:= y$, and $x := a$.
+In the same way, we can reason by induction on programs, whenever their syntax is specified by a grammar such as~\eqref{eq:proggrammar}.
+For example, we can prove that a certain property $P$ holds for any program $p$ defined by~\eqref{eq:proggrammar}, as follows: first, we need to show that $P$ holds for $skip$, $ x:= n$, $x := y$, and $x := y\!+\!1$.
 Then, assuming $P$ holds for $p$, we show that it holds for $\textit{while b to p}$.
-Finally, assuming $P$ holds for programs $p$ and $p'$, we show that it holds for $p \, ; \, p'$.
+Finally, assuming $P$ holds for $p$ and $p'$, we show that it holds for $p \, ; \, p'$.

 This style of reasoning is extremely useful for a number of tasks.
-For instance, we may prove by induction properties demonstrating the \emph{correctness}, \emph{safety}, or \emph{liveness} of our program.
-We may also define its \emph{semantics} by induction, \emph{i.e.}, assign programs their behaviour in a way that respects their structure.
+For instance, we may prove by induction important properties of our program, such as its \emph{correctness}, \emph{safety}, or \emph{liveness}, as studied in the research area of \emph{formal verification}.
+We may also define the \emph{semantics} by induction, \emph{i.e.}, assign programs their behaviour in a way that respects their structure.
 In programming language theory, there are usually two different ways of defining the semantics of a language: operational and denotational.
 The former specifies directly \emph{how} to execute every expression, while the latter specifies \emph{what} an expression means by assigning it a mathematical objects that abstracts its intended behaviour.
-An inductively defined semantics is particularly important because it enables \emph{compositional} (also called \emph{modular}) reasoning: the meaning of a complex program may be entirely understood in terms of the semantics of its more elementary expressions.
+An inductively defined semantics is particularly important because it enables \emph{compositional} (or \emph{modular}) reasoning: the meaning of a complex program may be entirely understood in terms of the semantics of its more elementary expressions.
 For instance, if our semantics associates a function $[p]$ to each program $p$, and associates to $p \ ; \ p'$ the composite function $[p'] \circ [p]$, that means that the semantics of the expression $p \ ; \ p'$ \emph{exclusively} depends on the semantics of simpler expressions $p$ and $p'$.